satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 Added moment invariants filters from the VTK remote module.
-These filters are available only if the CMake option `Module_vtkFiltersMomentInvariants` is enabled when configuring ParaView.
+These filters are available only if the CMake option `Module_vtkFiltersMomentInvariants` is enabled when configuring Visocyte.
 The filters available are **Compute Moments**, **Parallel Compute Moments**, and **Moment Invariants**.

 The theory and the algorithm are described in [Roxana Bujack and